John Michael Montgomery: Musical style

 Montgomery's musical style encompasses ballads and up-tempo material.
 Marjie McGraw, in The Encyclopedia of Country Music, thought that Montgomery "distinguished himself...with tender balladry" such as "I Love the Way You Love Me" and "I Swear"; she also described "Be My Baby Tonight" and "Sold (The Grundy County Auction Incident)" as "tongue twisters" in which he sang with a "manly baritone".
 Montgomery stated of his music in New Country magazine, "I want the youngest person and the oldest person to like it and understand it.
 It ain't too deep, but it ain't silly either."
 AllMusic writer Steve Huey described Montgomery as "Part of the '90s wave of honky-tonk hitmakers that brought country to new commercial heights" and states that he "made his name primarily as a romantic balladeer.
 Yet despite his sometime adult contemporary leanings, his vocal style remained solidly grounded in country tradition."
 Schlesier stated in her review of Time Flies, "Since his debut in 1992, John Michael Montgomery built a solid career on a foundation of power ballads and uptempo humorous songs."
 Remz, in a review of The Very Best of John Michael Montgomery, thought Montgomery had a "pretty decent baritone" and noted that, unlike many of his contemporaries, Montgomery generally did not write his own songs.
 Remz also observed the singer's success with "up-tempo" songs such as "Sold (The Grundy County Auction Incident)" and "Be My Baby Tonight", while considering ballads such as "I Swear" to be "syrupy".
 Mansfield wrote of Montgomery's singing voice on his ballads, "[h]owever limited it may be, Montgomery's tender baritone cuts to the emotional core of 'I Can Love You Like That' and 'No Man's Land'...these songs are easy to sing along with, and they're easy to take to heart."
+Writing for Country Universe, Leeann Ward stated that "Montgomery is mostly known for his sappy, country-pop love songs."
 Mansfield also opined that the covers of his songs by All-4-One, as well as his inclusion of Southern rock-styled electric guitar playing, showed that "[c]ountry folk have borrowed from pop music for generations".
 Montgomery has named Lionel Richie, Bob Seger, and George Strait as his main influences.
 He also stated that he personally selected songs he wanted to record, instead of relying on producers or song promoters to choose for him.